 - noise from traffic, the military or demonstrations

-It is important to consider s.79, EPA 1990 carefully.
-This is because these limitations are subject to further detailed qualifications and definitions which are not set out here.
-The detail in the legislation should not be short-circuited.
+These limitations are subject to certain additional qualifications and definitions which are not set out here, so that the detail in the legislation should not be short-circuited.

 The additional (residual) categories of statutory nuisances